Techstrat/MusicWebScraping/README.md

  * readtext to write the data to the csv file

 See the repository MusicHitsAnimated for an animated graph of the hit parade.

+This development was inspired by the Medium blog [Web Scraping using R](https://medium.com/@gaurang.swarge/web-scraping-using-r-f256da5db50c)